foutaise/texttable/README.md

      |          * "c": column centered
      |          * "r": column flushed right
      |
+     |  set_max_width(self, max_width)
+     |      Set the maximum width of the table
+     |
+     |      - max_width is an integer, specifying the maximum width of the table
+     |      - if set to 0, size is unlimited, therefore cells won't be wrapped
+     |
      |  set_precision(self, width)
      |      Set the desired precision for float/exponential formats
      |